Bruno Civitico: Biography

 But critic Frederick Turner had already analyzed Civitico's relationship to the past more than a decade earlier."Classical realist painters such as David Ligare and Bruno Civitico illuminate a contemporary consciousness with ancient light," he wrote.
 In 1982, Civitico described his interest"in the reinterpretation of mythological themes and the use of abstraction and simplification," as key elements in his work.
 The noted critic Charles Jencks later described Civitico as a modern classicist, in search of an allegory both fabulous and real.
 Civitico's aesthetics echo that description.
 David Carbone has called his figures "postpainterly," describing their "extreme sculptural tactility," which he theorizes, "hold the key to the expressiveness of his work," and which evolved from an early sympathy for "the closely observed perceptual representation of Philip Pearlstein, building form through large shapes in pale-toned values.
 This way of modeling is distinctly modernist: opaque paint strokes in both the lights and shadows, painted in sharp focus on a large scale in a pared-down environment.
 This initially placed his work alongside other similarly 'cool' figurative painters such as William Bailey, Gabriel Laderman, and Alfred Leslie."
 Carbone's reference to "tactile" expressiveness is echoed by New York Times critic Hilton Kramer.
 "In Group of Bathers in Landscape," he writes "the nude figures occupy a truly lyrical space," which he then contrasted to other "big, finished nudes" in the show, he considered "strained and artificial."

 The Schoelkopf Gallery's "interest in figurative painting that incorporated elements of allegory, myth, fantasy, and dreams," The Smithsonian Archives explains in its finding aide"is evinced in files relating to artists such as Milet Andrejevic ...
 Gabriel Laderman," and likely accounts for Civitico's decade-long relationship with them, beginning with his first solo exhibition in the early 1970s.
 He went on to spend much of the next decade exhibiting at San Francisco's Contemporary Realist Gallery, beginning in 1985.

 In 1990, Civitico curated the exhibition Landscape Painting 1960-1990, The Italian Tradition in American Art at the prestigious Spoleto Festival USA at Charleston's Gibbes Museum of Art under Director Paul Figeroa.
 A decade later, he was awarded his largest commission for a nine-foot by nine-foot tryptic mural, representing dance, music and theater for the Brooks Center for the Performing Arts, at the Clemson University College of Architecture, Arts and Humanities in Georgia.

 Personal life

-Civitico was born in 1942 in the municipality of Dignano D'Istria in the Friuli-Venezia Giulia region of northwestern Italy.
+Civitico was born in 1942 in the municipality of Dignano D'Istria in the Friuli-Venezia Giulia region of northeastern Italy.
 His family emigrated to the United States when he was nine, moving first to Minnesota and then to Paterson, New Jersey.